-Welcome to McCall Digest, an online community magazine for and about the part of central Idaho that includes the communities of McCall, Donnelly, Cascade, Yellow Pine, New Meadows, Council, Riggins and Grangeville.
+Welcome to McCall Digest, an online community magazine for and about the part of central Idaho that includes the communities of McCall, Donnelly, Cascade, Yellow Pine, New Meadows, Council, and Riggins.
 The region includes Valley, Adams and Idaho counties, the Salmon River Mountains and the Payette National Forest.

 Our Mission: This online magazine’s articles highlight who we are as a collection of people and communities within a region.
 McCall Digest will always include articles on a variety of topics of interest locally and regionally, as well as local events and activities, but McCall Digest is also a place where community members share their stories – about the people, businesses and organizations that comprise our current culture and our history.
 Stories that help us know and understand each other, providing in-depth narratives about people, businesses and community concerns, showing what motivates us and shining a light on our hopes and goals for the future of this region.
 Visitors to the area can learn about us, seeing who we are and what our area has to offer as a tourist destination by perusing McCall Digest.